 The bill amends several sections of the North Dakota Century Code to enhance the oversight and management of major information technology projects within the state.
 Key changes include redefining what constitutes a "major information technology project" to include projects with an estimated total cost of five million dollars or more, those requiring one year or longer to reach operational status, or those needing oversight due to significant benefits, risks, or public impact.
-The bill also establishes that the Information Technology Committee will receive and review detailed reports on these projects, including startup and closeout reports, from the relevant agencies.
+The bill also establishes that the Information Technology Committee will receive and review detailed reports on these projects, including startup and closeout reports, to ensure accountability and transparency.

 Adopted by the Senate State and Local Government Committee: 54-35-15.2, 54-59-01, 54-59-05, 54-59-32